 Learning new software can be hard, but there are steps we can take to make it easier.
-So, if you’re exploring Fusion 360, but coming from a different design tool, I want to show you something that should help.
+So, if you’re exploring Fusion 360 but coming from a different design tool, I want to show you something that will help.

-If you access your preferences, one very important option you should be aware of are the default pan, zoom, and orbit controls.
-From there you can cut down on the learning curve, by using the default pan, zoom, and orbit controls from your past software.
+If you access your preferences, one significant option you should be aware of is the default pan, zoom, and orbit shortcut controls.
+From there, you can cut down on the learning curve by using the default pan, zoom, and orbit controls from your past software.